 Zendesk acts as a central repository for all of your customers service issues and is extremely customizable.
 You can create automated replies to common queries, assign specific issues to certain agents, and track the entire history of a customer’s interaction with your team.
 I’ve used it for years and have been impressed with their product and support.

 Aweber is one of the most popular email marketing services online, and the email service I use for both my eCommerce sites and this blog.
 The support is top-notch, they have a decent feature set, and their pricing is reasonable.

 Asana helps you manage large projects and keep track of your personal to-do lists in one spot.
-It’s ideal for staying organized, managing tasks and priorities across your team, and has a beautiful user interface.
-Best of all, it’s free if your company has less than 30 people.
+It’s ideal for staying organized, and managing tasks and priorities across your team.
+It also has a beautiful user interface.
+Best of all, it’s free if your company has fewer than 30 people.

 An SEOmoz Pro membership gives you access to a wide variety of SEO tools and custom keyword rankings.
 At $99/month, it can be a little steep for smaller sites but offers a lot of power and insight for merchants with the budget.